-DISCLAIMER - IMPORTANT INFORMATION
+IMPORTANT INFORMATION

-Issued by Guinness Global Investors which is a trading name of Guinness Asset Management Limited which is authorised and regulated by the Financial Conduct Authority.
 This document is provided for information only.
 All the information contained in it is believed to be reliable but may be inaccurate or incomplete; it should not be relied upon.
-It is not an invitation to make an investment nor does it constitute an offer for sale.
+It is not an invitation to make an investment, nor does it constitute an offer for sale.